 It makes us sick when we see how some of our members are getting taken by the credit card companies they use.
 Check your statement… if you’re currently paying an annual fee, paying an interest rate more than 14% APR (a rip-off that’s more common than you think) or are paying late fees higher than $15, you should look at getting a different credit card.
 We offer Visa cards with rates as low as 9.9% APR.
 We won’t rip you off (like those other credit card companies!), but you should always scope out the details.

 You can transfer the balance(s) from higher interest credit cards to your Linn Area Credit Union credit card and save yourself some money.
-If you don’t have a credit card through LACU, check them out.
-You can even apply for it online!
+If you don’t have a Linn Area credit card, check them out.
+You can even apply for a card online!

 The sooner you make a payment to the credit card company, the less you’ll pay in interest.

 CREDIT CARD PAYOFF CALCULATOR – Use this calculator to see what it will take to pay off your credit card balance, and what you can change to meet your repayment goals.